 There are two methods of authentication, "basic" and "signed", set up at the account level.
 Basic authentication works just as described above: you provide an API key in your request parameters.
 For an added layer of security, signed authentication adds an expiring signature to requests, which is generated using an API secret key that is never exposed unless you request it.
 Such requests must be made over https.
 Please contact us to set up signed authentication for your account if you want this added security.

-We require all new connections to the 3Play API be made via encrypted HTTPS requests, not plain HTTP.
-If you have a choice of connection protocols, we recommend TLS v1.2 or v1.3.
+We require connections to the 3Play API be made via encrypted HTTPS requests, using TLS v1.2 or v1.3.
+Older, less-secure protocol options such as TLSv1.1, TLSv1.0, and their SSLv2/SSLv3 predecessors are not supported.

 We strongly recommend creating a sandboxed project first to test your integration with our API.
 Additional information about sandboxed projects is available on our Sandbox page.